Tough Questions And Real Drinks: YES or NO | Isabel Brown

 Yes.

-When I was coming up, you're much younger and more vibrant than I am, Isabel.
+You're much younger and more vibrant than I am, Isabel.

-But uh I, an old man, when I was coming up in politics, there was this thing where the conservatives never wanted to actually wield political power.
+But I, an old man, when I was coming up in politics, there was this thing where the conservatives never wanted to actually wield political power.

-So we'd say you have to elect us and give us all this political power so that we can never use it ever.
+So we'd say, you have to elect us and give us all this political power so that we can never use it ever.

-You can't you can't legislate morality.
+You can't legislate morality.

-I don't know, the state's pretty effective when the libs use it, you know, they're like pummeling us into the dirt.
+You know, they're like pummeling us into the dirt.

 And so I think I have this more classical conception of politics, which is that the law is a tutor.

-Same St. Paul says that.
+St. Paul says that.

 The law is a teacher.

-You don't want, you know, like big daddy president just like uh deciding every single thing in your life.
+You don't want, you know, like big daddy president just like deciding every single thing in your life.

 Yeah.

-It can be the internet is just a portal to hell, basically, the cell phones.
+It can be, the internet is just a portal to hell, basically, the cell phones.

 I do.